-This site was created to educate and spread awareness of melanoma (skin cancer) through materials, lectures and community events.
+This site was created to educate and spread awareness about melanoma (skin cancer) through materials, lectures and community events.
 Addison’s Army Against Melanoma consists of those individuals who have chosen to join the ranks to fight this devastating disease.
 They are family, friends, supporters, volunteers, contributors and people just like you!

 Melanoma is the most dangerous type of skin cancer.
 It is the leading cause of death from skin disease.
 In addition to the surface of the skin, melanoma can also metastasize to internal organs and structures within the body.

 Both mother and daughter, Briana and Addison Cox, were diagnosed with metastasized malignant melanoma.
 During the summer of 2011, 32 year old Briana had just recently found out that she was diagnosed with stage IV melanoma, just months after giving birth to her second child, little Addison.
 With Briana’s new diagnosis, her immediate concern was not about herself but of the health of her newborn baby girl.
 The doctors initially assured her that Addison would be fine, and that the chance of mother-to-fetus cancer transfer was exceedingly rare.
 Briana’s motherly instinct kicked in and being a stubborn, fierce, red-headed “bulldog,” she insisted on having her daughter tested, especially after noticing some peculiar markings on Addison’s scalp.
 Heart-wrenching results: their infant daughter, at the mere age of 3 months old, was also diagnosed with Stage IV metastasized malignant melanoma.